YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 ### 6.1.
+Navigating the view doc page
+You can read a document peace by peace ( aka the big elephant ) by clicking on the logical numbers on the left of the titles in the content - the system will always post the click item to the top - note how the address bar in the broser changes too.

+#### 6.1.1.
 Loading the view doc page
 When the page is loaded all the content of the document is presented / according to the urls params / which are applying the same filtering as in the list page , but on the hierarchical data-set …
 Should there be an error a dynamic snackbar is presented with the error message.
 The snackbar hides itself by default after 3.9 seconds ( set by default , but it could be pinned to the page by the user to view it properly / send it further).

-### 6.2.
-Using the TOC menu
-The Table of Contents ( TOC ) right menu can be opened and closed and scrolled separately from the scroll of the view doc.

-### 6.3.
+#### 6.1.2.
 Searching the view doc by quick filtering
 Once the page is loaded the top search omnibox is selected.
 As soon as you start typing the document the ui starts shrinking the page by presenting ONLY the items containing the search string ( the search is case-insensitive).
 You can cycle and update the content for the displayed items.
 If your focus is not on an editable element of the page .you could focus the quick search by typing the "/" char similarly to how you could focus the search box in gmail.

-### 6.4.
-Managing the view doc data with the right click menu ( beta )
-This feature is in beta mode still - expect some quirks along the way ...
-If you right click on a number of a title or on the title in the right TOC listing and choosing one of the following options you could:
+#### 6.1.3.
+Navigating trough the document via the TOC right menu item
+The Table of Contents ( TOC ) right menu can be opened and closed and scrolled separately from the scroll of the view doc.
+Whenever you click on the links in the right menu the document content on the left is scrolled nicely with the clicked title to the top of the screen.

-### 6.5.
+### 6.2.
 Smart interlinking - sharing items to another users
 The items interlinking works both in the list-grid and in the view-doc pages ( the description ).
 Any &lt;&lt;item&gt;&gt;-&lt;&lt;id&gt;&gt; where &lt;&lt;id&gt;&gt; is a whole number is converted into the jump to the anchor of that exact item id of that &lt;&lt;item&gt;&gt;.
 For example :